Renaissance Hotel, Kuala Lumpur, 5th July 2018

 Editor : Mastura Ishak

-- Unintended consequences of the “The Right to be Forgotten” due to its immutable features.
+• Unintended consequences of the “The Right to be Forgotten” on account of blockchain’s immutable features.

-- The need for policymakers to understand deeper on the technical aspect of blockchain.
-This would improve how the policy can cater wide ranges of blockchain application.
+• The need for policymakers to gather a deeper understanding on the technical aspects of blockchain.
+In turn, this will improve how policies can cater to a wide range of blockchain applications.